jharwell/libra/docs/development/c-dev-guide.rst

   once`` instead.
 It is supported by all major compilers, and makes header files way easier to move around without mind-numbing refactoring.

+- Don't forward declare static functions in the ``.c`` file, only to define them later.
+This adds lines and noise and cognitive processing for readers which isn't necessary.
+Attach docs (if any) to the definition the function, which should probably be before all the non-static functions so they are available.

 Naming
 ------

-- All file, class, variable, enum, namespace, etc. names are ``specified_like_this``, NOT ``specifiedLikeThis`` or ``SpecifiedLikeThis``.
-Rationale: Most of the time you should not really need to know whether the thing in between ``::`` is a class, namespace, enum, etc. You really only need to know what operations it has.
-This also makes the code play nicely with the STL/boost from a readability point of view.
+- All file, variable, enum, etc. names are ``specified_like_this``, NOT ``specifiedLikeThis`` or ``SpecifiedLikeThis``.
+Rationale: this is how it was originally done in C, and the way it should remain.
+This also makes the code play nicely with the standard library from a readability point of view.

 - Never typedef structs.
 You can typedef types though (i.e., ``int64_t``).
 That way, you KNOW if you see something with a ``_t`` it is a type, NOT a